Pete Kendall: Retirement

 In an interview for the New York Jets Kendall stated between the ages of 36 and 37 he began a new career in financial services, accepting a job at a firm working in equity research sales.

 Kendall was inducted into Boston College's Varsity Club Hall of Fame in 2010.

+Personal life

+Kendall's son Drew Kendall played college football at Boston College and was drafted by the Philadelphia Eagles in the 2025 NFL draft.